What We Do

-We will see attacks on electrically powered vehicles, including attacks on the crashworthiness of lithium-ion batteries and other advanced electric power systems utilized in such vehicles.
+We will see increasing numbers of attacks on electrically powered vehicles, including attacks on the crashworthiness of lithium-ion batteries and other advanced electric power systems utilized in such vehicles.
 We will see attacks on the crashworthiness of the unique designs used for rideshare vehicles.
 We will see new attacks on the ever-expanding array of autonomous and semi-autonomous systems in vehicles, including all types of ADAS.
 We will see an increase in failure to equip allegations when particular advanced systems are not incorporated in particular vehicle models.
 Plaintiffs’ trial lawyers will attack all key aspects of autonomous products and semi-autonomous products, including the decision-making processes, other aspects of the stack of automation software, the design and configuration of the array of perception devices, and the warnings provided with the products.

 - Electric Vehicles (EVs), Autonomous Vehicles, including autonomous Rideshare vehicles (AVs), and Advanced Driver Assistance Systems (ADAS) – Crashworthiness attacks will be made on lithium ion batteries and other forms of electrical power when vehicles are involved in crashes that lead to fires and injuries and on autonomous and semi-autonomous features that are provided if they fail to prevent injuries.
 Attacks will also be made on ground vehicles that lack one or more autonomous or semi-autonomous features when it can be alleged that providing such features could have prevented the injuries.
 At the point in time when fully autonomous ground vehicles are in use, attacks will be made on a wide variety of such vehicles’ autonomous features.